samanjate/heft/examples/README.md

 # Generator

-A random graph generator has been provided for you.
+A random graph generator has been provided to you.
 This generates a fairly simply DAG based on the user input.
 The topological sort will give you a graph with rank 1 at each level and the vertices sorted in increasing order.
-This mean the graph will be long and thin.
+This means the graph will be long and thin.

 ## Getting Started